November 11, 2019

-Two New Wine Flavours: Only available in the Tuna Tournaments ‘capture’ branch box … 2 current disappear, 2 new are added …
+Two New Wine Flavours and One New Wine Palate: Only available in the Tuna Tournaments ‘capture’ branch box … 3 current disappear, 3 new are added …

 The branches of the vine are fragments of stems with buds and carry the genetic code of the mother vine, these are used in the propagator to create viable cuttings that will be planted in the vineyards.

 Branch boxes with genome letters A B C are available to purchase for coins from the Main Store.
 “Capture” branch boxes with all current genome letters are caught as a special prize in the Tuna Tournaments!

 The genome of a vineyard is configured by 6 genes that will give the wine its color, palate, aroma and nuances.
 It is represented as follows: (A00000)

 *Letters B C D E F G H L are no longer available as an aroma/nuance in the tournament “capture” branch boxes*

 *Letter E is no longer available as a palate in the tournament “capture” branch boxes*